AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 One or more details are missing or invalid (student/class name, assignment name)
   * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment already marked as completed
+Target does not exist
   * 1b1.
-If target is a single student, EduBook informs the tutor that the assignment is already marked as completed.
+EduBook informs the tutor that the student or class does not exist.
-    * 1b2.
-If target is a class:
-      All students already completed: EduBook informs the tutor that all students have already been marked as completed.
-      Some students already completed, some not: EduBook marks the incomplete ones as completed and informs the tutor which students were already marked.

   Use case ends.

-* 1c.
-Student does not exist.
+* 2a.
+Assignment already marked for a student
+  * 2a1.
+EduBook informs the tutor that the assignment is already marked as completed.

+  Use case ends.

+* 2b.
+Assignment already marked for all students in a class
+  * 2b1.
+EduBook informs the tutor that the assignment is already marked as completed for every student in the specified class.

+  Use case ends.

+* 2c.
+Assignment already marked for some students in a class
-    * 1c1.
-EduBook informs the tutor that the student does not exist.
+  * 2b1.
+EduBook informs the tutor that the assignment is already marked as completed for every student in the specified class.

 Use case ends.

 * 1d.
 Assignment does not exist.
     * 1d1.
 EduBook informs the tutor that the student does not have the assignment.